 Tooth Colored Fillings in Salinas

 A filling is necessary for restoring a tooth from mild to moderate decay, or a cavity.
 Fillings can be made of a variety of materials, the most popular of which are silver, or amalgam, and a tooth-colored composite resin.
 At Blanco Circle Dental Care, we prefer these white fillings because they are an effective method for restoring teeth affected by decay, without marring your beautiful smile in the process.
-Dr. Klugman offers tooth colored fillings in Salinas!
+Dr. Hajdari offers tooth colored fillings in Salinas!

 Why Cavities Form

 A cavity is a small hole that weakens your tooth and changes its shape.
 When food particles are left behind in your mouth, they combine with the bacteria that’s already present in the saliva.
 Acids that weaken the tooth enamel are released, and decay and cavities form as a result.
 When your dentist spots a cavity, a filling is usually the recommended treatment.